 This project was developed in partnership with BU SPARK!, a technology incubator and experiential learning lab for student-led computational and data-driven projects at Boston University.
 As part of the CS 506 class, students Junhe Chen, Haoyu Zhang, and Hui Li, developed a platform to visualize the Brazilian population in the United States utilizing U.S. Census data.
 SPARK! and DIGAAI has collaborated on a series of projects focusing on the Brazilian diaspora.

 A final poster of the project is available here: CS_506_Final_Poster.
 A complete description of the project and its methodology can be founded here: CS_506_Final_Report.
-And, the final visualization is available on digaai’s landing page by clicking on the logo “VISUALIZING THE BRAZILIAN DIASPORA” or by clicking on the logo below:
+And, the final visualization can be accessed by clicking on the logo “VISUALIZING THE BRAZILIAN DIASPORA” on the land page of the digaai site.
+To access the visualization from here, click on the logo below: